Chow Chow Carrot Kootu | Chayote Squash and Carrot kootu

 • Any vegetable can be added to the kootu.

 • Do not add too much water when cooking the vegetable.
-Just add enough water to cover the vegetables, otherwise, the kootu might be too watery inconsistency.
+Just add enough water to cover the vegetables, otherwise, the kootu might be runny.

 • The rice in the ground mixture is to thicken the kootu.
 If you forget to add it, you could dissolve a teaspoon of rice flour in about a tablespoon of water and add it to the kootu when it is simmering at the end.